 It was fun to put together this piece again after so many years!
 Yes it is different from version 1.0 in that we don't look at a cumulative spend model but I do feel this new format should give you enough guidance simply based on your own spending habits.
 Back when version 1.0 came out the best card for earning Aeroplan Miles (it was still miles at that time) was the American Express Gold Rewards Card and now we have the card's younger sibling The American Express Cobalt Card taking the crown.
 Outside of the Cobalt Card I would say that the Gold Rewards Card along with its bigger brother the Platinum Card and the American Express Aeroplan Reserve cards are the best cards for earning Aeroplan points.
 In general you see Amex cards topping almost every category which holds true to the brand's reputation of being some of the most rewarding cards.
 The trade off is lower acceptance rates when compared to Visa and Mastercard so ideally if you are only about earning Aeroplan points your best bet is to have one of the Amex cards and then a TD or CIBC Aeroplan Visa card in your wallet.
 And what about Mastercard?
-Might as well get the Best Western card as well even though it earns very little Aeroplan points but if you shop at Costco you know they only take Mastercard and the only MC to earn Aeroplan points is the MBNA Best Western Rewards Mastercard.
+Well now that the Best Western card was discontinued for new applications there are no options to Aeroplan points with a Mastercard (Unless you still hold onto that BW card!)

 I also recommend checking out The New Air Canada Aeroplan Program All the resources you need to learn more about the new program.